 MeiraGTx Announces $60 Million Private Placement of Ordinary Shares

-/EIN News/ -- LONDON and NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- MeiraGTx Holdings plc (Nasdaq: MGTX), a vertically integrated, clinical stage gene therapy company, today announced that it has agreed to sell approximately 10.7 million ordinary shares at a price of $5.75 per share.
+LONDON and NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- MeiraGTx Holdings plc MGTX, a vertically integrated, clinical stage gene therapy company, today announced that it has agreed to sell approximately 10.7 million ordinary shares at a price of $5.75 per share.
 MeiraGTx anticipates aggregate gross proceeds from the private placement will be approximately $60 million.
 The Company intends to use the proceeds from this private placement to continue to advance its pipeline of innovative gene therapy assets through clinical development, as well as for general corporate purposes.

 The financing was entirely led by the Company's top holders Perceptive Advisors, Adage Capital, Prosight Management and 683 Capital Management.
 The private placement is expected to close on or about May 5, 2023, subject to customary closing conditions.